JulienfLeBoucher/OC_MLOps_credit_scoring/README.md

 ![customer_data](./dashboard_screenshots/customer_data.png)

-In the first tab, one can display a selection of features of interest.
+In the first tab, one can restrict features to be displayed.

 ![customer_data_selection](./dashboard_screenshots/customer_data_selection.png)

-The second tab let you observe global and local explainability of the model returned with the shap library:
+The second tab let you observe global and local explainability of the model:

 ![second_tab](./dashboard_screenshots/interpretability.png)